grant-froelich/Bathymetric-GNN/docs/TRAINING_DASHBOARD.md

 ## Next Steps

-1. **Find diverse training data** -- Survey pairs where noise is visible in the gridded BAG surface, from varied geographic locations and depth regimes.
-Quick test: subtract surfaces in QGIS raster calculator and look for scattered spikes.
+1. :star: **Process E00269 (N. Mariana Islands)** -- Available locally.
+Run QGIS difference check, then `prepare_ground_truth.py` if viable.
+First non-Seward training pair.
+2. **Process archive data as it arrives** -- One per region first, QGIS pre-check on each, reject pairs with <1% noise.
+3. **Train V10 with multi-region data** -- Incorporate ShoalSafetyLoss, local_std correction normalization, and geographic diversity.
-2. **Sounding density feature** -- Per-cell sounding count from point cloud data would be the strongest noise discriminator.
+4. **Sounding density feature** -- Per-cell sounding count from point cloud data would be the strongest noise discriminator.
 Single-hit cells in the surface are almost certainly noise.
-3. **Validate V9 corrections** -- Quantify how close V9 corrections come to recovering the clean surface at known noise locations.
+5. **Validate V9 corrections** -- Quantify how close V9 corrections come to recovering the clean surface at known noise locations.
-4. **Adaptive Huber delta** -- Options documented in `training/losses.py` for future implementation once diverse data is available.
+6. **Adaptive Huber delta** -- Options documented in `training/losses.py` for future implementation once diverse data is available.

 ---

-*Dashboard v2.0 | March 2026*
+*Dashboard v2.1 | March 2026*